-SWG 597 is the second of two required FoundationYear field practicum courses, each consisting of a structured field experience at an assigned practicum site for average of 16 hours per week during the academic semester.
+SWG 597 is the second of two required Foundation-Year field practicum courses, each consisting of a structured field experience at an assigned practicum site for average of 16 hours per week during the academic semester.
 Included in the 16 hours is a mandatory 60-minute individual supervisory session with an approved Field Instructor, as well as at least 30 minutes of additional supervisory time in group or other settings.
-SWG 597 is taken concurrently with the Foundation Practice course, SWG 502.
+SWG 597 is taken concurrently with Foundation Practice, SWG 502.